Dhvani-intwala/spice-villa/README.md

 The wireframes for mobile and desktop were created with [Balsamiq](https://balsamiq.com/) tool and can be viewed [here](/static/wireframes/wireframe.pdf)<br>

 ### Database Schema
-The project uses the PostgreSQL relational database for storing the data.
+The project uses the relational database PostgreSQL to store the data.
-There were created two diagrams to represent the relation between the tables.
+Two diagrams were created to show the relationships between the tables.

 <details>
 <summary>Schema</summary>